Evaaaaaaa/Object-Detection-and-Image-Segmentation-for-Autonomous-vehicle/README.md

-# Object-Detection-and-Image-Segmentation-for-Autonomous-vehicle
+# Image-Recognition-for-Autonomous-Driving
 This project effectively built and trained a model that can produce a top-down view of the surrounding area of an ego car by

-(1) locating and classifying objects on the road from images captured by six cameras on the car
+(1) locating and classifying objects on the road from images captured by six cameras on the car. <br>
 (2) generating the road map layout by semantic image segmentation.

 ## format